gabrielgrover/improved-octo-spoon/Blog/blogs/blog_3/blog.md

 ## Conclusion

 This was a very high level over view of a subset of `functional` programming concepts.
 You can check out the {green}([repo](https://github.com/gabrielgrover/improved-octo-spoon)) for this project.
 Clone it and take a look at some of the code we went over.
 If you have an `IDE` with `TypeScript` support then you can look at how the type inference works with `fp-ts`.
 Getting your hands dirty will help a lot.
+The next void log we will be going over how to use the work we did and `NextJS` async components to render out comments stored in our database.
 Flu season is here.
 Becareful in your travels!